 After my military retirement in 1990, I worked as the Nursing Director of the Dartmouth-Hitchcock Emergency Department for 13 years.
 I left my director position in 2004 to concentrate on nature photography full time.
 I started my own small business, and began marketing myself and my work throughout New Hampshire and Vermont.
 One of my key goals was to achieve state juried status with the League of New Hampshire Craftsmen, which I successfully accomplished in November 2004.

 The connection that people make with my photography is always the best part of this new adventure.
 I so enjoy the conversations that my work stimulates, often as a result of how the photograph has touched the observer.
 I feel so fortunate that something that was my passionate avocation throughout my life has now become my livelihood; it nourishes my soul.

-My work is available at the retail galleries of the League of New Hampshire Craftsmen and online at www.goldenacresphotography.com
+Judy’s work is available at the retail galleries of the League of New Hampshire Craftsmen and online at www.goldenacresphotography.com